White Sox manager Rick Renteria taken to hospital

-MINNEAPOLIS — Chicago White Sox manager Rick Renteria has been taken to a hospital after complaining of lightheadedness.
+MINNEAPOLIS — Chicago White Sox manager Rick Renteria will stay in a Minnesota hospital overnight after complaining of lightheadedness.

 The 56-year-old Renteria was at the ballpark when the issue arose and was taken to Hennepin County Medical Center as a precaution.
-A team official says tests didn’t show any problems.
+A team official says Renteria went through tests, but didn’t have any further information.

-Bench coach Joe McEwing will serve as manager for Monday night’s one-game makeup in Minnesota before the teams travel to Chicago for a two-game series.
+Bench coach Joe McEwing managed the club for Monday night’s 8-5 victory over the Twins.
+The teams begin a two-game set in Chicago on Tuesday night.

+McEwing says Renteria is “an amazing leader and amazing person.”
+He says the team’s “thoughts and prayers were with him the whole evening,”

 Renteria is in his third season as the White Sox manager.